Preseli Mountains: Communications and access

 One major road, the A478, crosses the eastern end of the range, reaching a height of 248 m.
-Two B-class roads, intersecting at New Inn, cross the hills: the B4313 NW-SE, reaching 278 m and the B4329 NE-SW, reaching 404 m at Bwlch-Gwynt (translation: windy gap).
+Two B-class roads, intersecting at New Inn, cross the hills: the B4313 NW-SE, reaching 278 m and the B4329 NE-SW, reaching 404 m at Bwlch-gwynt (translation: windy gap).
+The latter was turnpiked in 1790 and designated B4329 in the early 20th century; until then it had been the principal route between Cardigan and Haverfordwest.
 These, and a number of other minor roads and lanes, provide scenic routes popular with motoring, cycling and walking tourists.
-The A487 road skirts the western end of the range, near Newport.
-Cattle grids prevent egress of grazing stock from unenclosed areas of the hills.
+The A487 trunk road skirts the western end of the range, through Newport.
+Cattle grids prevent egress of grazing stock from unenclosed areas of the mountains.

-The hills are popular with walkers wishing to follow prehistoric trails, with walks varying from easy to long-distance.
+The Preselis are popular with walkers wishing to follow prehistoric trails, with walks varying from easy to long-distance.
 The larger part of the hills is designated under the Countryside and Rights of Way Act 2000 as 'open country' thereby enabling walkers the 'freedom to roam' across unenclosed land, subject to certain restrictions.
 An east-west bridleway which runs the length of the main massif (known as Flemings' Way or the Golden Road), together with spurs to north and south, gives access to mountain bikers and horseriders.
 There are cycle trails.
 Paragliding is not permitted without the consent of the land owners, who in 2014 collectively agreed not to allow it.

 Other features

-Castell Henllys, on the A487 road between Eglwyswrw and Felindre Farchog is a reconstructed Iron Age settlement, illustrating what life may have been like in those times.
+Castell Henllys, on the A487 between Eglwyswrw and Felindre Farchog is a reconstructed Iron Age settlement, illustrating what life may have been like in those times.